circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

 When you have all the sections in `.circleci/config.yml` we recommend that you check that your YAML syntax is well-formed using a tool such as <http://codebeautify.org/yaml-validator>.
 Then, use the `circleci` CLI to validate that the new configuration is correct with regard to the CircleCI 2.0 schema.
 See the [Using the CircleCI Command Line Interface (CLI)]({{ site.baseurl }}/2.0/local-jobs/) document for instructions.
 Fix up any issues and commit the updated `.circleci/config.yml` file.
 When you push a commit the job will start automatically and you can monitor it in the CircleCI app.

-## Automatic migration to 2.0
+## Automatic Migration to 2.0

 There is also an experimental automatic migration feature.
-You can enable the automatic migration from your project's **Project Settings > Advanced Settings**.
+You can enable the automatic migration from your project's **Project Settings > Advanced Settings** page.

-When you enable the automatic migration, 1.0 configuration of subsequent builds will be automatically translated to 2.0 configuration.
-Once builds pass, you can copy the 2.0 configuration into `.circleci/config.yml` and disable the feature.
+When you enable the automatic migration, 1.0 configuration of subsequent builds are automatically translated to 2.0 configuration.
+After the builds pass, you can copy the 2.0 configuration into `.circleci/config.yml` and disable the feature.

-Because this feature is still experimental, not all 1.0 configurations are supported yet.
+**Note:** Because this feature is still experimental, not all 1.0 configurations are supported yet.
+The following table lists supported project types.

-Here is a table for supported inferences.

 | Project Type | Supported       |
 |--------------|-----------------|